pawel-peksa/lite-funds/README.md

 # Lite Funds

-Simple and lightweight web app to help you keep track of all your investments in one place.
+A simple and lightweight web app to help you keep track of all your investments in one place.

 https://pawel-peksa.github.io/lite-funds/